trungtruong1/UNISTAGRAM/README.md

 ## Chat app

 ### Query Messages In Conversation
-Returns the list of messages given a converstion ID.
+Returns the list of messages given a conversation ID.

 * URL: